 When I first published this post, I just summed up some reasons why you shouldn't be scared of driving in Los Angeles.
 Then, someone on TripAdvisor asked me to elaborate a bit on this subject because a lot of people seemed to be asking questions about it.
 So I elaborated on my experience driving in Los Angeles for the first time and I've also added in some of the driving rules in Los Angeles.

-We’d rented a car for 12 days while we were in LA.
+We'd rented a car for 12 days while we were in LA.
 We were a little anxious to drive in such a big city (and county), with all those lanes and different rules.
 But guess what?
-Driving in Los Angeles turned out to be really do-able and the driving rules in Los Angeles weren’t that different from the ones in Belgium!
+Driving in LA for the first time turned out to be really doable and the driving rules in Los Angeles weren't that different from the ones in Belgium!

 Driving in Los Angeles

-- we thought that the people in LA drove more relaxed than in those in Belgium;
+- we thought that the people driving around LA drove more relaxed than in those in Belgium;

 - even when everything was jammed, people drove more ‘orderly' than in Belgium (and Europe in general);